 By not inheriting permissions, it allows you to effectively deny permissions in more specific security-setting blocks by simply not specifying them.
 Otherwise it would not be possible to deny permissions in sub-groups of addresses.

 Security Setting Plugin

-Aside from configuring sets of permissions via XML these permissions can also be configured via plugins which implement org.apache.activemq.artemis.core.server.SecuritySettingPlugin.
-One or more plugins can be defined and configured alongside the normal XML, e.g.:
+Aside from configuring sets of permissions via XML these permissions can alternatively be configured via a plugin which implements org.apache.activemq.artemis.core.server.SecuritySettingPlugin e.g.: